There’s a new drug to treat one of the tougher types of breast cancer.

 Experts interviewed by Healthline seem to think that for most people, it probably is.
 They also see a lot of potential for this kind of drug in the future.

-Earlier this month, the Food and Drug Administration (FDA) approved the first treatment specifically for advanced breast cancer associated with BRCA gene mutations.
+Earlier this month, the Food and Drug Administration (FDA)

 The drug, Lynparza, is already used to treat ovarian cancer.

 Its expanded use now includes HER2-negative metastatic breast cancer in women who carry BRCA gene mutations.

 Lynparza is a poly ADP-ribose polymerase (PARP) inhibitor.
 It blocks an enzyme that helps repair damaged DNA, making cancerous cells with damaged BRCA genes less likely to be repaired.